Eligibility for a parking permit is not transferable.

 Representatives of business, organizations, etc., seeking to conduct business of a personal nature with employees or students are not eligible.

-The Vendor/Service parking permit will be honored as an A permit in the regular Student (D or E zone) or Faculty/Staff (A or C zone) lots.
+The Vendor/Service parking permit will be honored as an A permit in the regular Student (CH or ST zone) or Faculty/Staff (A or C zone) lots.
 The Vendor/Service permit is also valid in the spaces reserved for service vehicles.

 Permits are not required for freight trucks and public service vehicles such as telephone, electric, and gas company vehicles.